5 Hidden Dirty Water Risks Every Dog Parent Must Know

 Generally, when playing with your dog in saltwater, it’s recommended that you make your dog take a break every 15 minutes and drink clean water.
 You may need to squirt the clean water into your dog’s mouth to encourage drinking.
 However, this is thought to prevent the more serious symptoms of hypernatremia.

-Symptoms of hypernatremia in dogs include:
+Symptoms of Hypernatremia in dogs include:

 • Diarrhea